Savers Value Village Inc (SVV) Stock: A Study of the Market Performance - News Heater

-In the past week, SVV stock has gone up by 8.58%, with a monthly decline of -6.69% and a quarterly plunge of -46.29%.
-The volatility ratio for the week is 5.90%, and the volatility levels for the last 30 days are 7.03% for Savers Value Village Inc. The simple moving average for the past 20 days is -2.31% for SVV’s stock, with a -31.81% simple moving average for the past 200 days.
+The stock of Savers Value Village Inc (SVV) has seen a 10.10% increase in the past week, with a 0.53% gain in the past month, and a -39.19% decrease in the past quarter.
+The volatility ratio for the week is 5.00%, and the volatility levels for the past 30 days are at 6.93% for SVV.
+The simple moving average for the past 20 days is 8.85% for SVV’s stock, with a -23.86% simple moving average for the past 200 days.

 Is It Worth Investing in Savers Value Village Inc (NYSE: SVV) Right Now?

-The price-to-earnings ratio for Savers Value Village Inc (NYSE: SVV) is above average at 56.07x, Analysts have differing opinions on the stock, with 8 analysts rating it as a “buy,” 1 as “overweight,” 0 as “hold,” and 0 as “sell.”
+Savers Value Village Inc (NYSE: SVV) has a higher price-to-earnings ratio of 61.73x compared to its average ratio.
+Analysts have mixed views on the stock, with 8 analysts rating it as a “buy,” 1 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023